Steven Dyer

 St. John's, NL · Aug 2025 - Present

-Paradigm Engineering is the largest design and competition team at the Memorial University of Newfoundland.
-The team has competed at the SpaceX Hyperloop Pod Competitions, The Boring Company's 'Not-a-Boring' competition, the Intelligent Ground Vehicle competition, and the Autonomous Karting Series.
-Paradigm is gearing up to compete in the Autonomous Karting Series in 2026, creating a fully autonomous, self-driving go-kart:
+Paradigm Engineering is the largest design and competition team at Memorial University of Newfoundland.
+The team has competed at the SpaceX Hyperloop Pod competition, The Boring Company's 'Not-a-Boring' competition, the Intelligent Ground Vehicle competition, and the Autonomous Karting Series.
+Paradigm is gearing up to return to the Autonomous Karting Series in 2026, creating a fully autonomous, self-driving go-kart:

-• Wrote on board firmware, including low-level drivers for CAN, UART, and PWM, using C on a STM32G4 microcontroller to facilitate communication between a Jetson Orin, a Pixhawk 6C, and several motors.
+• Wrote onboard firmware, including low-level drivers for CAN, UART, and PWM, using C and FreeRTOS on an STM32G4 microcontroller to facilitate communication between a Jetson Orin, a Pixhawk 6C, and several motors.

 • Developed a computer vision system using a ZED 2i Stereo Camera and PyTorch, implementing a CNN to detect white lines on the race track, enabling autonomous navigation.